PopGenClustering/Clumppling/README.md

 ### 1. Open a **command line interpreter** (i.e., a shell)
    * Linux and macOS users can use the built-in Terminal.
    * For Windows users, you need to get a terminal.
 For example:
-     - After you follow Step 3 to install Conda, you can use the built-in Anaconda Prompt available from the Anaconda Navigator.
+     - After you follow Step 3 to install Conda, you can use the built-in *Anaconda Prompt* available from the Anaconda Navigator.
-     - Or, you can use Git Bash after you install Git by downloading and running the executable Git installer from https://git-scm.com/download/win.
+     - You may also use the built-in (for Windows 10) [*Windows PowerShell*](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
-     - You may also use the built-in (for Windows 10) [Windows PowerShell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
+     - Or, you can use *Git Bash* after you install Git by downloading and running the executable Git installer from https://git-scm.com/download/win.

 ### 2. Install **Python** (Version 3.8 and above recommended)
    You can download the Python installer from https://www.python.org/downloads/.